-Most nutritionists recommend incorporating these four things into all our meals; the beauty of a smoothie is you can just grab a bunch of ingredients, toss them in a blender and you’re out the door.
-We recently discovered a Vancouver-based company called Blender Bites that makes smoothies even that much easier (and if you know us, making healthy simple is always our goal).
-Blender Bites are frozen pucks that contain organic fruit, kale and seven superfood powders like chlorella, spirulina and wheatgrass, that you can blend with nut mylk, protein powder, yogurt, banana or an avocado to make a simple superfood protein smoothie.
-Below we’ve included a recipe idea, and are breaking down what to include in your morning smoothie to make it a complete meal.
+Most nutritionists recommend incorporating these four things into all our meals.
+The beauty of a smoothie is that you can just grab a bunch of ingredients, toss them in a blender, and you're out the door.
+Blender Bites, which is based in Vancouver, makes smoothies even that much easier (and if you know us, making healthy simple is always our goal).
+Blender Bites are frozen pucks that contain organic fruit, kale and seven superfood powders like chlorella, spirulina and wheatgrass.
+You can blend it with nut mylk, protein powder, yogurt, banana, or avocado to make a simple superfood protein smoothie.
+We've included below a recipe idea to include in your morning smoothie to make it a complete meal.

-Sources: Coconut oil, MCT oil, coconut or nut mylk, nut and seed butters, nuts, avocado.
+Sources: Coconut oil, MCT oil, coconut or nut mylk, nut and seed butter, nuts, avocado.

-We all know that fibre is important for so many reasons.
-Like fat, fibre helps to slow the release of sugar and helps us feel full and satiated for a longer period of time.
-Adding fibre to your protein smoothie on a regular basis will also help with digestion by keeping you well, regular!
+There are many reasons why fibre is important for your diet.
+Like fat, fibre helps to slow the release of sugar and helps us feel full for a longer period of time.
+By adding fibre to your protein smoothie, you can improve your digestion and relieve constipation.

 Sources: Chia seeds, ground flax, hemp hearts, leafy greens, fibrous fruit.

 There are countless reasons why we should eat (or drink) our greens.
-They’re high in antioxidants, vitamins and minerals, and help our body naturally detox, to name a few.
-The best part about smoothies is that you can throw in a bunch of greens and usually don’t even taste them.
+They're high in antioxidants, vitamins, and minerals, and help our bodies naturally detox, to name a few.
+The best part about smoothies is that you can throw in a bunch of greens and usually don't even taste them.

 Sources: Kale, spinach, cucumber, spirulina, chlorella, wheatgrass, etc.

 This quick & easy smoothie has all of the fab 4 ingredients, turning this blended wonder into a complete meal in just a few minutes.